The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: The Feature Speed Formula

 To better appreciate the content of Thm.~\ref{thm:main}, let us re-express it in terms of root mean-square (RMS) norms.
 Let $\dot \Ll_{\leq v}\coloneqq \sum_{\ell\leq v} \eta_\ell \Vert \nabla_\ell \Vert^2_2$ be the contribution to the loss decrease of all the parameters before $f_v$ in the forward pass, and note that $\dot \Ll_{\leq L}=\dot \Ll$.
 Then, the identity~\eqref{eq:feature-speed} rewrites as

-Here $S_v$ can be interpreted as the \emph{sensitivity} (and, using the terminology from~\citep{chizat2019lazy}, $1/S_v$ as the \emph{laziness}) of the feature $v$: it is the proportionality factor between loss decay and feature speed.
+Here $S_v$ can be interpreted as the \emph{sensitivity} (and, in the terminology of~\citep{chizat2019lazy}, $1/S_v$ as the \emph{laziness}) of the feature $v$: it is the proportionality factor between loss decay and feature speed.
 This formula is valid at any training time and involves three key quantities: the scale of the backward pass $\Vert b_v\Vert_\RMS$, the size of the feature $m_v$, and the BFA $\theta_v$.
 Let us now build tools to quantify the BFA.